d-romualdi/omniscape/docs/getting_started.md

 # Getting started with the **omniscape** SyncroSim Package

-### Here we provide guided tutorials on the **omniscape** SyncroSim Package, an open-source SyncroSim package for running Omniscape.jl.
+### Here we provide guided tutorials on the **omniscape** SyncroSim Package, an open-source SyncroSim Package for running Omniscape.jl.

 The tutorials will introduce you to the basics of working with the **omniscape** SyncroSim Package.
 The steps include: